 While you’re watching your new favorite TV show or movie, add in some puzzle time.
 It’s a brain workout for the entire family.
 Don’t have a puzzle at home?
-We suggest shopping local to help a small business during this challenging time.
+We suggest shopping local to help a small business — and explore a new shop with the fam! .

 Play a video game.

 Kids don’t have be the only ones to play video games all day long.
 Ask them if you can play along their favorite games with them.
 Here are some fun video games everyone can play: Mario Kart, Heads Up!, Rocket League and Super Mario Party.

 If your kids are obsessed with Food Network’s “Baking Championship” series or “Chopped”, then recreate some friendly competition at home.
 Challenge the family to make dinner together and assign one dish for each member to make.
 If you’re craving sweets, bake a cake together but have the kids decorate it in a certain theme.